AkZcH/portfolio-next-js/README.md

 ![Thumbnail ](images/Thumbnail.png)

-# Huzaif Ahmed - Portfolio Website
+# AkZcH - Cryptography & AI Research Portfolio

-A modern and responsive portfolio website to showcase my projects, skills, and experiences.
-Built with Next.js and styled using Tailwind CSS, this portfolio provides a seamless user experience with smooth animations and an organized layout.
+A modern and responsive portfolio website showcasing cutting-edge cryptography research, security systems, and post-quantum cryptographic implementations.
+Built with Next.js and styled using Tailwind CSS, this portfolio highlights research papers, security projects, and technical achievements in the field of cryptographic security.

 ## Features